Pest Control contractors in

 Permit Requirements

-City of Fargo requires business license.
+City of Fargo requires business license for pest control operations.
 No specific pest control permits required beyond state licensing.
-Commercial work may require notification to building owners.
+Work involving structural modifications for exclusion may require building permits.

 Inspection Schedule